singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 -----------------------------

 If you want to add a new registry file, you are encouraged to contribute it here for others to use.
+You should:

+1. Add the recipe to the ``registry`` folder in its logical namespace, either a docker or GitHub uri
+2. The name of the recipe should be ``container.yaml``.
+You can use another recipe as a template, or see details in :ref:`getting_started-writing-registry-entries`
+3. You are encouraged to add tests and then test with ``shpc test``.
+See :ref:`getting_started-commands-test` for details about testing.
+4. You should generally choose smaller images (if possible) and define aliases (entrypoints) for the commands that you think would be useful.

+A shell entrypoint for the container will be generated automatically.
-Once it's added to the repository, the versions will be automatically updated with a nightly run.
-This means that you can pull the repository to get updated recipes, and then check for updates (this command is not developed yet):
+Once your recipe is added to the repository, the versions will be automatically updated with a nightly run.
+This means that you can pull the repository to get updated recipes, and then check for updates (the bot to do this is not developed yet):

 .. code-block:: console